 Note: To avoid in-app purchases, you can switch to BandHelper, which uses a single subscription fee for all features for your entire band.

-- Synchronize databases between multiple devices: $3.99 per iTunes account.
+- Synchronize databases between multiple devices: $4.99 per iTunes account.
 To purchase this feature, tap the Sync icon in the top toolbar: .
 If you don't see this icon, you can navigate to Settings > Database Sync and tap Sync Now.
+This feature will be phased out in early 2018.
+Please see this forum post for alternatives.
 More info

 - Send and receive MIDI data: $3.99.
 To purchase this feature, tap the MIDI icon in the top toolbar: .
-If you don't see this icon, you can navigate to Settings > Automation > Song Selection Actions and enable one of the MIDI options, or navigate to Settings > Tempo & Pitch and enable the MIDI beat clock option, or navigate to Settings > Remote Control and enable one of the MIDI input options.
+If you don't see this icon, you can navigate to Layouts > [layout name] > Edit Details > Song Selection Actions and turn on one of the MIDI options, or navigate to Settings > Tempo & Pitch and turn on the MIDI beat clock option, or navigate to Settings > Remote Control and turn on one of the MIDI input options.
 More info: sending or receiving

 Frequently asked questions

-Q: I bought an upgrade on my iPhone.
-How do I get it on my iPad?
+Q: I bought an upgrade on my iPad.
+How do I get it on my iPhone?

 Q: I bought the app for iOS.
 Can I get the Android version for free?